-This section is written in the third person.
+The about the author page is written in the third person.
 It includes information about your academic background, teaching experience, professional activities, interests, and achievements.
 It usually mentions other books you have written and publications to which you have contributed.